Wittlingen

-Wittlingen (/de/) is a municipality in the southwestern German state of Baden-Württemberg, part of the district Lörrach.
+Wittlingen (/de/; Wittlige) is a municipality in the southwestern German state of Baden-Württemberg, part of the district Lörrach.

 The coat of arms of Wittlingen was granted 1906 and shows the arms of Baden impaled by a plow iron as a symbol for the agricultural character of the town.
 The blazon is Or a Bend Gules impaling Azure a Plowshare Or point upwards.